k3s-io/docs/docs/import-images.md

 <Tabs groupId = "import images" queryString>
 <TabItem value="Online image importing" default>

-Users can trigger the pulling of images into the containerd image store by adding a `.txt` file containing the image paths to the `/var/lib/rancher/k3s/agent/images` directory while K3s is running.
-A K3s controller will detect this file and trigger the image pull from an upstream (default) or [private registry](installation/private-registry.md).
+Users can trigger a pull of images into the containerd image store by placing a text file containing the image names, one per line, in the `/var/lib/rancher/k3s/agent/images` directory.
+The text file can be placed before K3s is started, or created/modified while K3s is running.
+K3s will sequentially pull the images via the CRI API, optionally using the [registries.yaml](installation/private-registry.md) configuration.

 For example: